fwyr/polygon/README.md

 ## License
-This repository is licensed under the [Mozilla Public License Version 2.0](https://choosealicense.com/licenses/mpl-2.0/).
+This repository is licensed under the [GNU General Public License v3.0](./LICENSE).

 <!--